 \textbf{Low-Light Image Enhancement Results.} Table \ref{tab:LLQuantitative} compares RetinexDual with recent SOTA methods on the \textbf{UHD-LL} benchmark.
 Among the compared approaches, IFT, SNR-Aware \cite{xu2022snr}, Uformer \cite{wang2022uformer}, Restormer \cite{zamir2022restormer}, DiffLL \cite{jiang2023low} and LLFormer provide varied performance, while UHDFour \cite{Li2023ICLR}, Wave-Mamba \cite{zou2024wavemamba}, UHDFormer \cite{wang2024uhdformer}, ERR \cite{Zhao_2025_CVPR}, and RetinexDual are more competitive for UHD low-light enhancement.
 Our model outperforms prior SOTA in PSNR and achieves improved SSIM compared to ERR, with qualitative examples shown in Fig. \ref{fig:VisualComparisonLLIE}.

-\textbf{Performance on Competitions.} Our proposed RetinexDualV2 demonstrates strong generalization capabilities across multiple image restoration tasks in the NTIRE 2026 Challenges.
-Specifically, our model secured the 4\textsuperscript{th} place in the Day and Night Raindrop Removal for Dual-Focused Images Challenge (Table \ref{tab:raindrop-results}), achieving a PSNR of 27.24 dB, SSIM of 0.806, and LPIPS of 0.289.
-In the Joint Noise Low-light Enhancement Challenge (Table \ref{tab:joint-noise-results}), we achieved the 5\textsuperscript{th} place with a PSNR of 18.69 dB, SSIM of 0.65, and LPIPS of 0.50.
-Furthermore, the model achieved competitive performance in the Nighttime Dehazing (PSNR 24.87 dB, SSIM 0.868, LPIPS 0.134) and Shadow Removal (PSNR 23.09 dB, SSIM 0.823, LPIPS 0.107) competitions.
-This consistent performance across diverse and challenging datasets highlights the robustness and adaptability of the Retinex-based dual architecture.
-It proves that our unified framework can be effectively generalized to various complex, real-world image restoration tasks without requiring task-specific architectural modifications, all while maintaining an efficient model complexity.
-Also, the visual results in Figure \ref{fig:VisualComparisonNTIRE} demonstrate the qualitative improvements achieved by our method across different restoration tasks, showcasing clearer details and reduced artifacts in the enhanced images.
+\textbf{Performance on Competitions.} Our unified RetinexDualV2 model demonstrates robust generalization across multiple NTIRE 2026 Challenge restoration tasks without task-specific modifications or compromising efficiency.
+It secured 4\textsuperscript{th} place in NTIRE 2026 The Second Challenge on Day and Night Raindrop Removal for Dual-Focused Images \cite{ntire26ugcvideo} (Table \ref{tab:raindrop-results}) with PSNR 27.24 dB, SSIM 0.806, and LPIPS 0.289, and 5\textsuperscript{th} place in Joint Noise Low-light Enhancement \cite{ntire26llie} (Table \ref{tab:joint-noise-results}) achieving PSNR 18.69 dB, SSIM 0.65, and LPIPS 0.50.
+It also performed competitively in Nighttime Dehazing \cite{ancuti2026ntire} (PSNR 24.87 dB, SSIM 0.868, LPIPS 0.134) and Shadow Removal \cite{ntire2026shadow} (PSNR 23.09 dB, SSIM 0.823, LPIPS 0.107).
+Qualitatively, Figure \ref{fig:VisualComparisonNTIRE} shows our method yields clearer details and reduced artifacts across these diverse datasets.